 The main difficulties in the study of this problem lie in the nonlinear boundary condition related to the solar irradiation on the surface, the relations between the water temperature in the collectors and the injectors, and the coupling between water temperature and water velocity due to convective effects.
 We use the Smagorinsky model of turbulence instead of other approaches, like the celebrated $k-\epsilon$ system, due to the fact that the modified Navier-Stokes equations following the Smagorinsky model of turbulence present very interesting properties from a mathematical viewpoint, in particular the uniqueness of solution and its additional regularity.

 The organization of this paper is as follows: First we introduce a well-posed formulation of the physical problem and present a rigorous definition of a solution for the problem.
 In the central part of the paper we prove the existence of this solution, and in the final part we propose a numerical algorithm for its resolution, showing several computational tests for a realistic example.
-At the end of the paper we include an appendix with several technical results for a general heat equation with an advective term and mixed boundary conditions of diffusive, convective and radiative type.
+At the end of the paper we include an appendix with several results for a general heat equation with an advective term and mixed boundary conditions of diffusive, convective and radiative type.
 These results, as far as we know, are new since we use techniques that will allow us to treat the low regularity of the time derivative of the solution.
 This lack of regularity represents, together with the nonlinearity of the boundary conditions, the main difficulty.